-The quality of employees is another crucial element of ensuring our service quality.
-Through comprehensive and rigorous recruitment process, we ensure the employees are sufficiently qualified and experienced.
-Our hiring policy requires that all of academic staff have obtained the appropriate qualifications.
-Many of our professors and lecturers have previously taught at Australian universities.
+The quality of employees is another crucial element of ensuring TOP's service quality.
+Through comprehensive and rigorous recruitment process, TOP ensures the employees are sufficiently qualified and experienced.
+TOP's hiring policy requires that all academic staff have obtained the appropriate qualifications.
+Many of TOP's professors and lecturers have previously taught at Australian universities.

-When we hire new academic staff, we interview and check references for each candidate.
-Once hired, as detailed in the section titled "Aspect B3: Development and Training", we provide induction training and support further academic and professional development opportunities for the academic staff, such as, conferences and scholarly publications.
-These activities help enhance their scholarship which in turn, help continually advance our teaching and learning outcomes.
+When TOP hires new academic staff, interview and check references are conducted for each candidate.
+Once hired, as detailed in the section titled "Aspect B3: Development and Training", TOP provides induction training and support further academic and professional development opportunities for the academic staff, such as, conferences and scholarly publications.
+These activities help enhance their scholarship which in turn, help continually advance TOP's teaching and learning outcomes.

-In the unfortunate event of course discontinuation, for instance due to major course revision following a formal course review process or changes in student demand, or strategic positioning of a particular market, we have a course transition and teach out policy in place to deal with such an incident to lessen any negative impact to employees and students.
+In the unfortunate event of course discontinuation, for instance due to major course revision following a formal course review process or changes in student demand, or strategic positioning of a particular market, TOP has a course transition and teach out policy in place to deal with such an incident to lessen any negative impact to employees and students.